unitaryfund/mitiq/README.md

 ### Example

-Define a function which returns an expectation value you want to compute, then use Mitiq to mitigate errors.
+Define a function which inputs a circuit returns an expectation value you want to compute, then use Mitiq to mitigate errors.

 ```python
 import cirq